trumberger/monitoring-wiki/Technical-Details-Monitoring-Platform/Onboarding/All-About-Alerting.md

 Flow:
 -	Every customer will have an Excel Sheet with all their alerts (derives from the master alert sheet)
--	There is a Alert generator that (in the end) takes the alert and produces two output files: o	Alert Definition file for customer that will be feed into alerting framework o	Alert ARM template containing the Activity, Metric and scheduled alerts for that customer.
+-	There is a Alert generator that (in the end) takes the customer specific alert sheet  and produces two output files: o	Alert Definition file for customer that will be feed into alerting framework o	Alert ARM template containing the Activity, Metric and scheduled alerts for that customer.
 -	A script in the pipeline will aggregate through target resources to collect all Resource IDs of different support resource types